rchen18/ConvertNIMarginfromHRtoRMSTD/README.md

 This function requires the `survival` R package

 input arguments:

-\begin{itemize}
-  \item control.data: the historical active control group individual patient data
+* control.data: the historical active control group individual patient data
-\end{itemize}
-control.data: the historical active control group individual patient data the dataset should have four variables with exact these names:
+* the dataset should have four variables with exact these names:
-(1) 'time': the observed event/censoring time
+  1. 'time': the observed event/censoring time
-(2) 'status': the event status indicator; 1 means event, 0 means censoring (3) 'true.eve': the true event time, which might not be observed (4) 'true.cens': the true censoring time, which might not be observed hr.margin: the original NI margin measured in HR
+  2. 'status': the event status indicator; 1 means event, 0 means censoring
+  3. 'true.eve': the true event time, which might not be observed
+  4. 'true.cens': the true censoring time, which might not be observed
+* hr.margin: the original NI margin measured in HR
-tau: up to which time point you want to convert the NI margin
+* tau: up to which time point you want to convert the NI margin

 ``` r